Deployment Topologies

 | Cost Delta | medium | Smaller footprint than a full LangSmith install.
 Custom UI hosting and ongoing front-end engineering are the dominant costs. |

 | Compliance Fit | high | Zero LangChain-hosted components.
 All agent state and traffic stay in the customer account.
-Matches profiles that reject SaaS observability on principle. |
+Strong fit for customers who want LangChain agent capabilities without any SaaS observability tier in the data path. |

-| Failure Blast Radius | high | A Fleet runtime outage stops all agent traffic.
-No LangSmith tier to fall back to for trace replay or rollback. |
+| Failure Blast Radius | high | A Fleet runtime outage stops all agent traffic for the embedding application.
+No LangSmith tier in the data path means no separate trace-replay or rollback surface to fall back to; runtime resilience is the customer engineering team's responsibility. |

 | Skill Requirements | high | Production Kubernetes plus full-stack front-end engineering.
 Teams must be comfortable building and operating a bespoke UI on Fleet APIs. |

-| Time to First Trace | high | Not applicable in the traditional sense.
-Time-to-first-agent-request depends on how much custom UI is in scope.
-8+ weeks in practice. |
+| Time to First Trace | high | Not applicable in the traditional sense; there are no LangSmith traces to capture.
+Time-to-first-agent-request is set by how much custom UI is in scope; expect 8+ weeks for a production rollout that includes a polished customer-facing surface. |

 | Scale Ceiling | high | Fleet runtime scales independently; the UI is the customer’s problem.
 No shared infrastructure bottleneck. |